 “I wish to make an official and strong complaint about the course, Introduction to Philosophy, and the class tutor.
 This course is being used for political purposes.
 In March, the tutor deviated from the course structure to devote an entire lesson on Marx.
 He then admitted he is a Marxist and therefore teaches philosophy from a Marxist perspective.
 In my opinion, he is using this course as a vehicle to promote his own political ideology.”

-This is a short extract from what was a three-page letter documenting dates, perceived deviations, and the heated after-class debate between the class member — who stopped attending lessons after the Marx night — and the tutor.
+This is a short extract from a three-page letter documenting dates, perceived deviations, and the heated after-class debate between the class member — who stopped attending lessons after the Marx night — and the tutor.
 We all remembered him: he’d been an intense guy, prone to pushing his point of view, and had veered outside the course structure himself on several occasions.

-Not to be outdone, the tutor had responded with a five-page letter, which he also shared with us.
+Not to be outdone, the tutor responded with a five-page letter, which he also shared with us.
 It was an exhaustive point-by-point rebuttal of the complainant’s assertions and a detailed defence of the course, its methods and objectives.
 The tutor concluded:

 “I maintain my right to discuss critically the views of any philosopher.
 My perspective and the perspectives of the various philosophers discussed throughout the course were publically declared.
 Some of the stated aims of the course are to develop the abilities to see others’ points of view, explore other possibilities, engage in self-correction, maintain relevance, and make considered judgements.
 From his letter and behaviour during sessions, it appears the complainant has not gained any of these abilities.”